-- A minor cracked is less likely to create symptoms, but should go untreated.
+- A minor crack is less likely to create symptoms but should go untreated.

-Stop bleeding, either by applying a gauze or a bit of cold water
+Stop bleeding, either by applying gauze or a bit of cold water

 - This step will prevent infections

-When facing an injury, one of the most important things one most keep in their mind is: what treatment is the best for me?
-The solution that work for your friend or family member might not have the same results for you and in some cases instead of fixing the problem; it will only make it worst, much worse.
+When facing an injury, one of the most important things one must keep in their mind is: what treatment is the best for me?
+The solution that works for your friend or family member might not have the same results for you and in some cases instead of fixing the problem; it will only make it worst, much worse.

 The steps and procedures mentioned in this post are procedures available in the medical field; however, not all these treatments and procedures are performed at Sani Dental Group.